 You’ll be responsible for installing, servicing and repairing your client’s gas appliances and heating systems.
 The sorts of appliances you may handle include boilers, cookers, central heating systems or gas fires.

 Whilst practical skills are vital, you’ll also need to have great people skills.
 As you’ll be travelling to your customer’s homes to fix their appliances, you’ll need to ensure you have a professional yet friendly approach at all times.

 Throughout the day there will be many jobs assigned to you.
 And, it will be your responsibility to get them all completed within the time frame.
 So, excellent time management and an efficient way of working will be beneficial.

 What sorts of salaries do Gas Engineers earn?

-Once you’re a qualified Gas Engineer or Technician, you can earn between £25,000 – £35,000 per year, depending on your location and company.
+Once you’re a qualified Gas Engineer or Technician, you can earn between £25,000 – £35,000 per year.
+Though, this will depend on your location and company.
 Many are likely to get into this career through an apprenticeship, where salaries are around £15,000 per year, as a starting point.
-There may often be opportunities from time to time for you to earn more, through overtime and bonus structures for example.
+There may often be opportunities from time to time for you to earn more.
+For example, through overtime and bonus structures.

 Are there any qualification requirements, before becoming a Gas Engineer?

 To become a Gas Engineer you’ll need to pass an industry qualification and gas safe registration.
 Firstly, an industry qualification could include an NVQ or Diploma in courses such as Domestic Natural Gas Installation and Maintenance, Domestic Plumbing and Heating or Gas Utilisation for example.